-The regulations governing student registration recognize that when a person other than the student's parent attempts to register the student in a district, there are two possible scenarios: (1) the person may be registering a student who resides in his or her home as an affidavit student, in which case the district "shall not demand or suggest that guardianship or custody must be obtained before enrollment will be considered,"137 or (2) the person may be the student's guardian (have "custody"), in which case the district "shall not demand or suggest that guardian or suggest that [the] applicant ... produce affidavit student proofs."138 ii.
-Inability to Obtain Affidavits
+The regulations governing student registration recognize that when a person other than the student's parent attempts to register the student in a district, there are two possibilities: (1) the person may be registering a student who resides in their home as an affidavit student, in which case the district "shall not demand or suggest that guardianship or custody must be obtained before enrollment will be considered"; 138 or (2) the person may be the student's guardian (have "custody"), in which case the district "shall not demand or suggest that [the] applicant ... produce affidavit student proofs."
+139

-If a board of education uses separate forms for affidavit student registration applications (rather than using a single application form for all types of enrollment) it must provide them to any non-parent or guardian attempting to register a student even if not specifically requested.139
+If a board of education uses separate forms for affidavit student registration applications (rather than using a single application form for all types of enrollment) it must provide them to any non-parent or guardian attempting to register a student even if not specifically requested.140